 Where: Provinces of Teruel and Zaragoza, Autonomous Community of Aragon

-Aragon is one of the most overlooked Spanish regions by foreigners, but now you have a good excuse to visit it.
+Aragon is one of the most overlooked Spanish regions by foreigners.
 The Mudejar art is unique to Spain due to its particular historical context after the Reconquista in the 12th century, where Christians and Moors cohabited for centuries.
 It is a refined mix of European art and Islamic tradition with influences from the Jewish culture; its main characteristic is a new and creative use of brick and glazed tiles in belfries.
-Ten religious and secular monuments comprise this Unesco site, which include the church tower and church of San Pedro de Teruel, the Mudejar features of the Aljafería Palace of Zaragoza, and the parish church of San Pablo de Zaragoza.
+Ten religious and secular monuments comprise this UNESCO World Heritage Site, which includes the church tower and church of San Pedro de Teruel, the Mudejar features of the Aljafería Palace of Zaragoza, and the parish church of San Pablo de Zaragoza.

 3. Palmeral of Elche